-As a recording artist, Tendler is featured on Wild Up's GRAMMY-nominated third volume of Julius Eastman's music.
-He has also released albums of music by Franz Liszt, Robert Palmer, Julius Eastman, Edward T. Cone, and his own original work.
-His commissions range from major works by Christian Wolff to Devonté Hynes, and he recently commissioned and recorded Inheritances, a program of 16 new pieces using the entire inheritance left to him by his father after his unexpected death, including works by Laurie Anderson, Nico Muhly, and Missy Mazzoli.
-Soon to be featured on CBS Sunday Morning, and a New York Times Critic Pick, the project was described by the Times as "a display of contemporary compositional force... a true show...emotionally involving...with a sense of true dramatic stakes," and of the album, "You will be moved, profoundly and intensely."
+Tendler's commissions range from major works by Christian Wolff to Devonté Hynes, and his program of 16 new commissions using the entire inheritance left to him by his father after his unexpected death, including works by Laurie Anderson, Nico Muhly, and Missy Mazzoli, was featured on CBS Sunday Morning, is a 2026 GRAMMY® Nominee for Best Classical Instrumental Solo, and a New York Times Critic Pick, which called the project "a display of contemporary compositional force... a true show...emotionally involving...with a sense of true dramatic stakes," adding, "You will be moved, profoundly and intensely."
+The Washington Post wrote, "the biggest emotional gut punch I got from a concert all year."
+Tendler is also featured on Wild Up's GRAMMY-nominated third volume of Julius Eastman's music.
+He has additionally released albums of music by Franz Liszt, Robert Palmer, Julius Eastman, Edward T. Cone, and his own original work.

 Tendler’s 2024 immersive installation, Exit Strategy, as Green-wood Cemetery’s artist in residence, received national attention and engaged hundreds of contributing community members.
 He is the author of two books, a Yamaha Artist, and serves on the piano faculty of NYU.